 Russell didn’t answer.
 Instead, he put on his sunglasses and preceded her out of the trattoria.
 They went for a walk along Castel Sant’Angelo before they went back to the hotel.
 They went to their respective rooms until it was time for dinner.
 The following day, they left Rome and went to Florence where they spent their second week.
-The highlight for her was Michelangelo’s David.
-She stood there for a long time just studying it.
-Afterwards, they visited the Uffizi Gallery.
 The following day, they took a trip to Milan and after visiting the Santa Maria delle Grazie where Da Vinci’s Last Supper hung, they stopped by the Galleria Vittorio Emanuele II.
 Russell took a photo of Monica outside of Prada.
 From Florence, they went on a day tour to Pisa, Siena and San Gimignano.
 They had dinner in Siena in a trattoria in Piazza del Campo.

 The week went by very quickly and Monica was sorry when they left Florence but looked forward to seeing Venice.
 They took the train early in the morning and while Russell read a magazine, she took a nap.
 When they arrived in Venice, they found out that they had to share a room because the hotel was fully booked.
 That made Monica very nervous but she was relieved when she saw that there were two separate beds.

 She smiled.
 “That sounds great.”
 Venice was beautiful at night so it was nice walking to the square.
 How she longed to hold Russell’s hand, especially when they passed other couples who were holding hands.
 They had dinner at an elegant restaurant.
-As they enjoyed the Chicken and Mushrooms and Pasta & Oca respectively, they talked about the places they had visited that day and where they planned on going the next day.
-For dessert, they had Rosada cream with orange.
 Afterwards, they walked to the church where they spent the next hour or so listening to uplifting music in a lovely atmosphere.

 As soon as he was gone, Monica hurried over to her bed and climbed in, pulling the cover up to her throat.